rteguo/i2food/README.md

 - Consult the List of orders
 - Cosult the details of each order
 - Consult the list of products
-- Update the information about product
+- Update the information about product (stock quantity, price, picture, rating...)
 - Add new product in the database
 - Consult the list of user accounts
 - Add new user
+- Record an order and update the stock of ordered products
 - Get the last sale products

 ## Screenshots